lupyuen/lupyuen.github.io/src/blockly.md

 But it might work for creating __IoT Sensor Apps__ for Embedded Platforms.
 (Like Apache NuttX RTOS)

-(We'll talk about this below)
+(More about this below)

-Let's head down into our experiment with Blocky...
+Let's head down into our Zig experiment with Blocky...

 -   [__lupyuen3/blockly-zig-nuttx__](https://github.com/lupyuen3/blockly-zig-nuttx)